Moogsoft/moog-graze/README.md

  - setSituationExternalSeverity DEPRECATED

 ###TODO
- Add convertion of advanced query syntax to internal MOOG format
+ Add convertion of advanced query syntax to internal MOOG format.
+NOT required with new SQL like options (6.1.2).

 ##References
  For full details of the Graze API see [http://docs.moogsoft.com/display/MOOG/Graze+API](http://docs.moogsoft.com/display/MOOG/Graze+API)